ACLS Recertification and Basic Life Support Renewal Dual Certification

 - Learners who are not successful in passing the skills test or knowledge test will have to take a full BLS Provider course.

-• Registration with Heart and Stroke for your Heart and Stroke Id Number – if you do not have a HSF#/account already.
+Registration – Heart and Stroke for your Heart and Stroke Id Number – if you do not have a HSF#

-Textbook: Not included in course fee.
-ACLS Provider Manual (2015) and HSFC Handbook of Cardiovascular Care for Healthcare Providers (2015) available from Training Materials for HSF courses .
+- Textbook: Not included in course fee.
+ACLS Provider Manual (2015) and HSFC Handbook of Cardiovascular Care for Healthcare Providers (2020) can be purchased: HSF Shop

 Please note: Heart and Stroke criteria for taking ACLS state that you must have successfully completed a HSF BLS Provider course in accordance with current guidelines, be actively using BLS skills on a regular basis and demonstrate competence in performing CPR.